maker0101/Todoist_Clone/README.md

 ## What is this and who is it for ⭐

 This is a simplified Todoist clone built with React and Firebase.
-I've built it to practice React after finishing an online [introductory course on React](https://scrimba.com/learn/learnreact).
+I've built it to practice React after finishing an online [introductory course on React on Scrimba](https://scrimba.com/learn/learnreact).

 It's a more _complex_ coding project than anything I've attempted previously, as I wanted to:

 - Practice React under more _real-world_ conditions to find and push my limits.
-- Experience some of the pain points and needs of a growing codebase (e.g. organizing files, automated testing, ...).
+- Experience some of the pain points and needs of a growing codebase (e.g. managing state, organizing files, automated testing, ...).
 - Go from zero to a fully deployed web app for the first time.

-This project might be interesting for anyone learning React, who's looking for a practice project:
+This project might be interesting for anyone learning React, who's looking for a practice project that's...

-- That's challenging, but not overwhelming.
+- ... challenging, but not overwhelming.
-- That's using 'pure' React and vanilla JS (no Redux, jQuery, Typescript, ... )
+- ... using 'pure' React and vanilla JS (no Redux, jQuery, Typescript, ... ).
-- That's frontend focused (backend implemented via Firebase / Firestore)
+- ... frontend focused (backend implemented via Firebase / Firestore).

 I hope it helps you to become a better React programmer, too 🤓.

 ## Features

-- Written in modern React, only functional components with hooks
+- Written in **modern React**, only functional components with hooks
-- Simple local React state management, without redux or similar
+- **Simple** local React **state management**(without Redux, Recoil or similar)
-- Todoist UI (as of January 2022)
+- **Todoist UI** (as of January 2022)
-- Add, delete and edit projects
+- Add, delete and edit **projects** working
-- Add, delete, search and edit tasks.
-Assign due dates and organize tasks into projects.
+- Add, delete, search and edit **tasks**.
+Assign due dates and organize tasks into projects

 ## Setting up development environment 🛠